MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-summary.md

 ### Create a connection

-After the feature is enabled, you must create a connection between Sales Copilot and the partner application using the partner's certified Power Apps connector.
+After the feature is enabled, you must create a connection between Sales Copilot and the partner application using the partner's certified Power Platform connector.
 For information about how to create a connection, see [Create a new connection](/power-apps/maker/canvas-apps/add-manage-connections#create-a-new-connection).

 > [!NOTE]
 > - All Power Apps connectors are not certified to work with Sales Copilot.
 Sales Copilot displays activities from partner applications that have implemented specific APIs and made them available through their Power Apps connectors.